Helicopter rescues teen after fall in Rocky Mountain Park

 ROCKY MOUNTAIN NATIONAL PARK, Colo.
 (AP) — A helicopter has rescued a 15-year-old boy from Boulder who was injured in a fall between the two highest peaks in Rocky Mountain National Park.

-Park officials say a Colorado National Guard helicopter lifted the teen to safety Saturday after he took a sliding fall of 300 to 400 feet (91 to 122 meters).
+Park officials say a Colorado National Guard helicopter lifted the teen to safety Saturday after he took a sliding fall of 300 to 400 feet.

 He was transferred to a Flight for Life air ambulance that took him to a hospital.
 Officials didn’t release his name or condition.